-1. Recommendations for a Strategy concerning the Release of Tidal Data to Commercial Organizations

-1.1 Definition of a Commercial Organization
+- 1 Recommendations for a Strategy concerning the Release of Tidal Data to Commercial Organizations - a) Definition of a Commercial Organization

 A "commercial organization" is an organization which sells or distributes products.
 This definition does not refer to national authorities when they sell or distribute products in the context of their duties as a public service.